 The Retail Market

-Survey Footnote: Our survey tracks 30.7 million square feet in 265 buildings of over 25,000 square feet and 15.7 million square feet of stand-alone buildings for a total market of 46.4 million square feet.
+Survey Footnote: Our survey tracks 30.8 million square feet in 268 buildings of over 25,000 square feet and 15.9 million square feet of stand-alone buildings for a total market of 46.7 million square feet.
 There continues to be a significant number of smaller strip centers in the market (under 25,000 s.f. in size).
 We estimate there are close to 11 million square feet of these properties in the market.